 Our Green Story

 Despite our previous strides taken towards sustainability, Placon was not creating a high enough quantity of recycled material to keep up with demand, so a worldwide search to find the right technology to internally process plastic from curbside-collected recycled post-consumer PET began.
 In 2011, Placon built a recycling and extrusion operation with machines from Austria and Italy.
 This facility, named “EcoStar®”, covered about 70,000 square feet right next door to Placon’s corporate headquarters in Fitchburg, Wisconsin.
 This facility was originally intended to be a separate company, which would be known for the extrusion of sale of high quality, post-consumer RPET roll stock material for outside thermoforming applications.
-However, as business grew, Placon decided to use all of the extruded RPET material made at the EcoStar facility internally across food, retail and non-sterile medical PET packaging.
+However, as the business grew, Placon decided to use all of the extruded RPET material made at the EcoStar facility internally across food, retail and non-sterile medical PET packaging.
 The facility has grown so much that we are now recycling over one billion PET bottles and thermoforms per year.

 It was through the switch from virgin to recycled PET for most of our products that we began to fulfill the “closed loop vision” originally held by our founder, Tom Mohs.
 Tom was a believer in the idea that, one day, Placon could thermoform its packaging products from recycled PET materials, rather than using up natural resources by thermoforming from virgin materials.
 Placon continues to support this ambitious vision today, and we are always working to find ways to decrease our carbon footprint.
 From the RPET used in our stock packaging to the custom option for bioPET material made from renewable resources, our remarkable sustainability is the most prominent in the industry.

 For More Articles About Placon: